harness/developer-hub/release-notes/continuous-delivery.md

   This issue is fixed now.
 - Pipeline execution failed with a forbidden error when waiting for steady state.
 (CDS-55096, ZD-40763)

-  This issue is fixed by updating the Kubernetes API.
-The API, `readNamespacedJob` used by `kubectl` to check the read namespace jobs is now used to check the steady state job in the Kubernetes API.
-This provides consistency across permissions that are required to check the job status.
+  This issue is fixed by updating the Kubernetes API usage.
+The `readNamespacedJob` API operation that is used by `kubectl` to read namespace Jobs is now used to check the steady state of jobs.
+The check determines if the Job has reached its desired state, meaning all the pods associated with the Job have completed successfully or have failed the maximum number of times specified in the Job's configuration.
+This provides consistency across the permissions that are required to check the job status.
 - The Google Artifact Image **Version** drop-down options were not visible in the **Google Artifact Registry Repository** template dialog.
 (CDS-55094)

   This issue is fixed.
 Google Artifact Image version options are now visible for Google Artifact Registry (GAR) artifact source template.
-- The OCI Helm connector connection test failed for the Helm repository URL with port number: `public.ecr.aws:443` with anonymous credentials.
+- The OCI Helm connector connection test failed for the Helm repository URL with port number `public.ecr.aws:443` and anonymous credentials.
 (CDS-54066)

   This issue is fixed.
 We now support the following URL types for the OCI Helm connector.